 Our Winter Buddy Program was born to respond to the myriad challenges of living through a Newton winter; short days, long and dark nights, cold and wet weather, snowfall, and possible power outages.
 It is one of our simplest, yet most effective programs.
-The 2018-19 program began on December 10 and will end on April 8.
+The Program runs from early December to early April.

 2018-19 was the seventh year of the Winter Buddy Program.
 Each NAH Winter Buddy volunteer teams with an NAH member who has requested a Winter Buddy to check in when the weatherman announces that a snowfall is imminent.
 The Winter Buddy calls the member to ensure that the member is ready with essential supplies, has plans for snow removal, and has a charged cellphone.
 If storm lasts for more than one day, the volunteer buddy will call each day to check in.

 Many of our members have already decided to rejoin their volunteer buddy from last year.